Web Design: Hide / Show Notification Bar With CSS3

 Given the above code, when the radio input with an id

-of show is checked, its associated label with the for=show
+is checked, its associated label with the for="show"

-attribute is moved to the top by 100% from its original position, whilst the additional transition property will make it move smoothly.
+attribute is moved to the top by 100% from its original position, while the additional transition property will make it move smoothly.

 The button that is used to hide the notification bar should be visible, as you can see below.

-Next, when the users click on the close button, the notification bar as well as the close button should move to the top and disappear.
-While the button that is used to pull it down should be back to its original position.
+Next, when users click on the close button, the notification bar, as well as the close button, should move to the top and disappear.
+Meanwhile, the button used to pull it down should return to its original position.

 To do so, we can write the rule in this way.